 Living in a noisy area can affect your health in many ways.
 It might ruin your sleep schedule or stress you out when you’re trying to work from home or study.

 Your home is a place where you should rest and find peace to do anything you like.
 For this reason, you should consider soundproofing the most critical rooms in your house that are your bedroom and probably study or office if you have one.

-Even the appliances in your home like your dishwasher can start to make noise which can be annoying and disturb your quiet time.
+Even the appliances in your home like your dishwasher and washing machine can start to make noise which can be annoying and disturb your quiet time.

 How does soundproofing a room work?